Chapter 24

 “A case,” said Yvette, grimly, “of all undressed and nowhere to go.”

 The instant she said the word ‘go’, the weather altered.
 I had no idea at the time what had happened, but another timeline balancing act must have resurrected the storm, or created another.
 It erupted upon us like a blow.
 My skin was assaulted by a torrential downpour, my ears by thunder as loud as any I’d heard.
-Dozens of simultaneous lightning flashes blinded me.
+What seemed like dozens of simultaneous lightning flashes blinded me.

 For a moment.